Establishing theories in energy science.

 A2.
 Please see the university’s web siteOpen link.

-I would like to apply for a MEXT full scholarship to do my Master’s in the IESC.
+I would like to apply for a MEXT scholarship to do my Master’s in the IESC.
 Where should I start?

 Are there any possibilities that I can apply for the MEXT through Kyoto University before I am enrolled in the IESC?